 The trail will pass through lava fields and end at a 200ft arch.

-Other Hikes in Snow Canyon:
+Other Hikes in Snow Canyon

 - Pioneer Names (0.4 mile roundtrip) – Quick hike to see where pioneers wrote their names using axel grease.
+This includes Erastus Snow, for whom the park has been named.

 - Three Ponds Trail (3.2 mile roundtrip) – Moderately short but challenging hike through deep sand and steep slopes.
 Ends at the mouth of a canyon where eroded holes often hold water, forming the small ponds for which the trail is named.